Student Rights and Responsibilities

 Automated Messages

 - Phone Calls: All parents/guardians who have provided their phone number to the school or district will receive phone calls with information regarding school updates, attendance, food account balances and emergencies.
-Parents/guardians may change their contact numbers or opt out of receiving non-emergency calls at any time by contacting their student’s school office, calling the district office at 253-298-3009, or logging into the Skylert system through Skyward Family Access and de-selecting non-emergency calls.
+Parents/guardians may change their contact numbers or opt out of receiving non-emergency calls at any time by contacting their student’s school office or logging into the Skylert system through Skyward Family Access and de-selecting non-emergency calls.

-- Text messages: All parents/guardians can opt in to receive emergency notifications via text message through contact cellular numbers in the Skylert system.
+- Text messages: All parents/guardians can opt into receiving emergency notifications via text message.
 To opt in at any time, send the message “Y” or “YES” to 67587.
 To opt out at any time, send the message “STOP” to 67587.

 Family Educational Rights and Privacy Act (FERPA)